paul-armstrong-dev/ebury_trader/README.md

 **Hot reloading** is enabled for the React code, after every code change the container is up-to-date automatically !

-A database named `sport_stats` (user: myuser / password: mypassword) is initialized when the database container start.

 These default values can be changed in the `docker-compose.yml` file.
 The Flask application uses SQLAlchemy to retrieve the content of the `Trades`, ReactJS call the REST API and display it !